matthew-wiblin/Network-analysis-project/README.md

 # Network-analysis-project

 Learning skills in python/bash scripting, network OSI and C++.
-This is for running on debian-based Linux such as Ubuntu:
+This is for running on debian-based Linux systems such as Ubuntu:

 Scripting:
  - Bash scripts to automate setup and installation of dependencies.